janetpaul00/Interior-consultant/README.md

 ![screenshot](https://github.com/janetpaul00/Interior-consultant/blob/8224cbb2c1c746bf51d3e6d3521d8792e8c2a2a1/Screenshot-desktop.png)

-This project was fun to built, learnt about incorporation icons and was a good refresher on the onClick attribute!
-Also helped solidify my CSS knowledge :)
+This project was fun to built.
+I learnt about incorporating icons to my CSS file and was a good refresher on the onClick attribute!
+Also helped solidify my CSS knowledge :).
+Took me a good 7 hours from start to finish (timed religiously).

 ### Built With